 What Should We Do With Old Cell Phones?

 The average person uses a cell phone approximately 18 months before replacing it.
-With an estimated 250 million-plus cell phones in the US alone, this presents an issue as far as disposal of old cell phones.
-It's currently estimated that there are 500 million cell phones sitting on shelves or in landfills in this country with an additional 140 million added to landfills annually
+With an estimated 250+ million cell phones in the US alone, this presents an issue as far as disposal of the old ones.
+It's currently estimated that there are 500 million cell phones sitting on shelves or in landfills in this country with an additional 140 million added to landfills annually.

 The EPA has designated mobile phones as hazardous waste due to their lead, mercury, cadmium, and arsenic content.
 Thus, we are faced with the environmental/health issues that arise, as well as the economic result of wasted resources.